 Ritual magic, by contrast, tends to be broader, subtler, and farther reaching.
 It can have long-lasting effects and may call upon multiple energy types at once.
 Each ritual is unique and most require exotic ingredients and elaborate ceremonies to perform.
 Skill in rituals does not grant one the ability to wield a wand, nor vice versa, but the two disciplines are often taught together for the sake of convenience.

 Wild magic is controversial as a category.
 It is not entirely arbitrary.
 It describes a real phenomenon - creatures and people of Ukss who have some extraordinary magical ability that they can just do.
 Wild magic requires neither wand, nor ritual behavior, nor any sort of external aid.
-To those who possess it, wild magic is as natural as walking.
+To those who possess it, wild magic is as natural as moving their limbs.

 The controversy comes from the fact that wild magic is incredibly diverse, and not necessarily innate.
 Some forms, like the clock magic of the Seekers of the Hour can be studied and learned.
 Those who come by their wild magic through practice are called adepts, whereas those who are born with their magic are called prodigies, but many dispute that there should be categories at all.